dfherr/dejima-prototype/README.md

 ##  Cloud network testing

 The [terraform/](terraform/) and [stacks/](stacks/) folders hold configuration files for testing with Google Compuute VM instances.
 The amount of peers to create is defined in [terraform/peers.tf](terraform/peers.tf).
-Each peer is given is own unique name and network address.
+Each peer is given its own unique name and network address.
 The [stacks/dejima-swarm.yml](stacks/dejima-swarm.yml) provides a Docker swarm configuration file for starting all peers with the given configuration from the manager instance.
 Copy these files to the manager instance (e.g. using `scp`) and then run:
 ```
 docker stack deploy --compose-file dejima-swarm.yml dejima
 ```